Lost In Translation

 If we had been able to hire a translator they probably would have said, “New person, the team here wants you to recognize the hard work and progress they’ve made.
 They’d like you to get to know them, the animals, and the history and appreciate all of those things.” and then they’d say, “Veteran staff, the new person would like you all to recognize there’s more to change.
 They want their ideas to have a place, and they want to be respected for the experience and perspective they bring to the table.
 They want you to remember you hired them for a reason and they have good ideas too.”

-If we could have heard that, internalized it, and then respected each other enough to work together I can only imagine the places we could have traveled to.
-We’d be more fluent in many other languages and rumor has it the more languages you know the easier it is to learn knew ones.
+If only we could have heard that, internalized it, and then respected each other enough to work together.
+I can only imagine the places we could have traveled to.
+We’d be more fluent in many other languages.
+And rumor has it the more languages you know the easier it is to learn knew ones.